intersystems/TrakCare-Innovation-ToolKit/README.md

 ** check the end of the guide if you want to install without docker

+*** the coomunity license expire 30 OCT , we are working on update to fix that and will be updated to docker by next week , you can know more from post https://community.intersystems.com/post/warning-20211-community-edition-license-expiring-soon-override-keys-available

 ## How to Configure

 Go to Innovation Toolkit Home Page\